PV3D: A 3D Generative Model for Portrait Video Generation: Appendix

 \subsection{Limitations and Future Work}

-Our \ours{} has several limitations: 1) \ours{} is trained and tested on 16 frames.
-The model's ability for modeling long-term dynamics is unknown.
+Our \ours{} has several limitations: 1) \ours{} is trained and tested on video clips that contain at most 48 frames.
+The model's ability for modeling long-term (minutes order) dynamics is unknown.
 2) The 2D video dataset quality is not comparable to image datasets such as FFHQ and CelebA.
 Our model has a flexible architecture that may support pre-training or joint training on image datasets, yet this augmentation strategy has not been explored although it is promising and meaningful.
 For future work, we will explore modeling long-term dynamics with novel 3D representations that are more suitable for 3D video generation, and leverage high-quality image datasets for data augmentation.